hkauhanen/competing-grammars/README.md

 dev.off()
 ```

 To reproduce the Constant Rate Effect Monte Carlo power analysis, run the following.
 The routines are automatically parallelized across available processor cores if the code is run on Linux or Mac; adjust `mc.cores` for the number of cores as necessary.
-Please note that this takes a while (on the order of 10 minutes if run on a modest laptop).
+Please note that this takes a while (on the order of **2 hours** if run on a modest laptop).

 We also save the results of the power analysis in `out/CREresult.RData`.